top of page

 8.2.
 Remediation & Indemnification.
 If prohibited data is submitted, Member Firm shall bear all reasonable costs for remediation, including costs for data scrubbing, forensic verification, notifications, or other corrective measures deemed necessary by Company; and indemnify and hold harmless Company from any Claims, losses, or liabilities arising from the unauthorized submission.

 8.3.
 No Guarantee of Security or Availability.
 ReadyOps features are provided “as-is” and “as-available,”.
 All submissions are at Member Firm’s risk.
 Company expressly disclaims all warranties, whether express, implied, statutory, or otherwise, including but not limited to warranties of security, confidentiality, uptime, merchantability, fitness for a particular purpose, and non-infringement.
+Company may implement commercially reasonable administrative and technical measures intended to reduce unauthorized disclosure of non-public business information submitted through ReadyOps; however, such measures are provided solely as an administrative practice and do not create any warranty, guarantee, duty of care, or contractual obligation regarding the security, confidentiality, availability, or integrity of any data, system, or transmission.

 8.4.
 AI and Automated Systems.
 ReadyOps may utilize automated systems, including artificial intelligence and third-party technologies, to facilitate administrative workflows, including without limitation intake capture, transcription, summarization, message routing, and optional bid analysis tools (collectively, “Automated Systems”).
 All outputs generated by Automated Systems, including summaries, transcripts, analyses, and routing outputs, constitute Administrative Resources.
 Automated Systems operate on an “as-generated” basis and may produce inaccuracies, omissions, delays, mischaracterizations, or incomplete information.
 Company does not review, edit, validate, verify, investigate, analyze, or supplement any information generated by or transmitted through Automated Systems.
 Company makes no representation or warranty regarding the accuracy, completeness, reliability, timing, confidentiality, or privilege status of any Automated Systems output.
 Automated Systems function solely as passive administrative tools.
 They do not constitute investigative activity, factual development, legal intake review, incident analysis, incident response, or professional services of any kind.
 Automated Systems are not monitored in real time for emergency response, escalation, containment, mitigation, or remediation.